apereirafernandez/apereirafernandez/README.md

 ### Hi there, I'm Adrian

-My name is Adrian Pereira, I am a lover of sports, yoga and technology.
+I am a lover of sports, yoga and technology.
 Since I was little I have a fascination with computers, I love to test operating systems, programs and the different things that I could achieve with them.
 I am currently developing applications and web pages, and I would like to share some of them with you.

 ### Connect with me: